GitHub Features Overview - Guide to Each Feature

 | Issues | A tracking system for managing tasks, bugs, and questions as a team | GitHub Issues - Task & Bug Management |

-| Projects | A project management tool that visualizes Issues and PRs on a kanban board | GitHub Projects - Project Management (coming soon) |
+| Projects | A project management tool that visualizes Issues and PRs on a kanban board | Use the GitHub Projects documentation until a dedicated local page is added |

-| Actions | A CI/CD tool that automates testing, builds, and deployments triggered by push or PR events | GitHub Actions - CI/CD Introduction (coming soon) |
+| Actions | A CI/CD tool that automates testing, builds, and deployments triggered by push or PR events | Use the GitHub Actions documentation until a dedicated local page is added |

-| Releases & Tags | A system for managing releases with version numbers | GitHub Releases & Tags - Version Management (coming soon) |
+| Releases & Tags | A system for managing releases with version numbers | Use the GitHub Releases documentation until a dedicated local page is added |

-| Pages | A feature for publishing repository contents as a free website | GitHub Pages - Static Site Hosting (coming soon) |
+| Pages | A feature for publishing repository contents as a free website | Use the GitHub Pages documentation until a dedicated local page is added |

-| Settings | The page for managing repository settings — branch protection, CODEOWNERS, notifications, and more | GitHub Settings - Repository Settings & Notifications (coming soon) |
+| Settings | The page for managing repository settings — branch protection, CODEOWNERS, notifications, and more | Use GitHub repository settings documentation until a dedicated local page is added |

 Where Should I Start?